 I like to garnish with a bit of shredded lettuce and cherry tomatoes.
 If desired, a bit of sour cream or plain Greek yogurt does a great job to tame the heat a bit!

-By the way, my super easy chopped cooked chicken recipe is perfect for using in this dish.
+By the way, my super easy chopped cooked chicken recipe is perfect for using in these green chile chicken enchiladas.

 Looking for some more yummy chicken recipes?
 Check out these other delicious ideas!